zsabbagh/dd2480-assignment-3/README.md

         Also, core functionality has been added and correctness has been improved and verified.
         - Fixed implementation bugs such as deleting leaf-nodes raised errors.
         - Added tests that verify new functionality.
-    - Been actively contributing to the project(s) since the first day.
+    - P+: Been actively contributing to the project since the first day, with consistent work using GitHub and issue tracking.
     - Wrote parser under [`scripts/parser.py`](scripts/parser.py) for sorting `lizard` output.
 This sorts and filters CCN and NLOC on spans.
 Further, one could sort on proportion of CCN/NLOC or NLOC/CCN.
     - Wrote scripts to visualise untested data [`scripts/untested.py`](https://github.com/zsabbagh/algorithms/blob/1-coverage/scripts/untested.py).